vldbss-2023/lab1-deploy-tidb-cluster-on-aws-eks/0-install-dependencies/README.md

 Helm is a tool that automates the creation, packaging, configuration, and deployment of Kubernetes applications.

-> A.K.A., A lightweight alternative to Pulumi.
+> A.K.A., A lightweight alternative to Pulumi on Kubernetes.

 ```bash
 $ curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3